John-Nagle/lslutils/work/vehicleinfomsgs.md

     "avatar" - an avatar equipped for this system (unusual, but allowed)

+These are intended to be very general.
+Just enough to make search work.
- This is just finding something that will talk to you.
+This section is just finding something that will talk to you.
 There's just enough detail here to find things to talk to and filter out things you don't care about.
 More details can be requested for each object.

- All objects using this channel have to
+All objects using this channel should understand these messages.
+These are fixed responses for each object, except for echoing back the **serial** field.

+Tools for building maps can easily query entire regions and find all cooperating transportation-related objects.

 ### Querying objects

     {"request" : "info", "serial" : INTEGER, "id", KEY }

-This gets basic info about an object, including what queries an object understands.
+This asks for basic info about an object, including what queries an object understands.

     {"reply" : "info", "serial" : INTEGER, "objectclass": STRING, "name" : STRING, "fields" : [STRING, STRING ...]}

 The values in the "fields" list indicate what can be asked for.
 Those values can be used in a "request".

-This is a fixed response for each object, except for echoing back the "serial" field.
+This is a fixed response for each object, except for echoing back the **serial** field.

+This message is mostly for querying more complex objects to find out what they can do.
+For example, a hub with few requests available might do its loading with the usual sit and wait for a minute while nothing happens system.
+A more elaborate hub might ask a trucker to back to a specific loading door, open the door, open the truck's door, use an automated forklift to place crates in the truck, close everything up, and have a animesh NPC hand the driver the paperwork.
+The idea here is to allow for lots of expansion capability while retaining backwards compatibility.

 ### An example: "door"

 Anything that is openable on command is a "door".
-A gate, a drawbridge, a loading dock a vehicle door, etc. This is useful when several objects need to coordinate loading a truck, and is also useful when non-player objects need to open a door.
+A gate, a drawbridge, a loading dock a vehicle door, etc. Also, possibly, a gas cap or a vehicle hood.
+This is useful when several objects need to coordinate loading a truck, and is also useful when non-player objects need to open a door.